-Bella Thorne’s Bikini Frolicking With Dog, Tampon Is Weirding People Out
+Bella Thorne’s Bikini Frolicking With Dog, Tampon, Is Weirding People Out

 Bella Thorne pretty much flies the flag for all things offbeat.
 The Midnight Sun actress is known for bucking Hollywood trends by avoiding glam and rocking unshaven armpits, although neither seems to have been the cause for some interesting comments left to the 21-year-old’s recent paparazzi photos.

-Photos obtained by The Daily Mail showed Bella enjoying a shorefront stroll on Wednesday.
+Pics obtained by the Daily Mail showed Bella enjoying a shore-front stroll on Wednesday.
 As the newspaper reports, Bella was in Miami Beach and accompanied by her dog: the star’s four-legged friend is named Tampon.
-While fans would likely argue that Bella was proving a knockout in her red-and-white print bikini and matching mini skirt, viewers to The Daily Mail‘s images seemed more focused on the unique name Bella has chosen for her dog.
+While fans would likely argue that Bella was proving a knockout in her red-and-white print bikini and matching miniskirt, viewers to the Daily Mail‘s images seemed more focused on the unique name Bella has chosen for her dog.

 Comments left to newspaper images of Bella can easily rake in hundreds of comments.
 Interestingly, this set of photos brought in few responses, but the words left received a staggeringly high amount of upvotes.
-Clearly, it would seem, the weirded-out reactions to Bella’s photos didn’t seem to require users adding their thoughts: the consensus was being voiced by agreement.
+Clearly, it would seem the weirded-out reactions to Bella’s photos didn’t need users to add their thoughts: the consensus was being voiced by agreement.

-“Who in the hell names their dog “tampon.”
+“Who in the hell names their dog ‘tampon.’
 So uncouth!” was a comment racking up 450 upvotes.

 “Tampon?
 Well, that sure is an original dog name.
 SMH” saw 347 users agree.